How to protect your property portfolio from IHT

 How to protect your property portfolio from inheritance tax (IHT) or capital gains tax.
 Discover everything you need to know here.

-Having built up a large property portfolio, it’s only natural to plan for what will happen to this once you are gone.
+If you have built up a large property portfolio, it’s only natural to plan for what will happen to it when you’re gone.

-Inheritance tax and capital gains tax are the most financially impactful considerations.
+Inheritance tax (IHT) and capital gains tax (CGT) are the most financially impactful considerations.

-In this article, we will explore some strategies to help you protect your property portfolio from IHT.
+In this article, we will explore some strategies to help you protect your property portfolio.

 See also: What to do if you inherit property